Skip to main content

 • International Financial Reporting Standards

-There are no plans to adopt IFRS for SMEs.
+There are also no jurisdiction-level plans to adopt the IFRS for SMEs Accounting Standard.

 Current Status: Partially Adopted